ashleshadeokar/Blog-Generation-LLM-App/README.md

 - Clone this repository to your local machine.
-- Install the required libraries by running: pip install -r requirements.txt
+- Install the required libraries by running:
+   'pip install -r requirements.txt'

 ## Usage

 1. Navigate to the directory where the application is located.
-2. Run the following command to start the application: streamlit run app.py
+2. Run the following command to start the application:
+  'streamlit run app.py'
 3. Access the application through your web browser at http://localhost:8501.
 4. Enter the desired topic, word count, and select the audience category.
 5. Click on the "Generate Blog" button to generate the blog content.